rometustav/cashmanagement/README.md

 # Project G11: SME Loan approval prediction

-The aim of this project is to help SMEs predict the loan amount they will be approved for.
+The aim of this project is to predict the loan amount a company got approved for.

 2 different prediction models: one tree-based model + one linear regression model